The WFE’s Sustainability Conference

 Session 9: Beyond Climate: Expanding the Sustainability Frontier

-- What role do gender bonds and social bonds play in aligning sustainability objectives with measurable development outcomes?
+• What role do financial products focused on broader environmental, gender and social factors play in aligning sustainability objectives with measurable development outcomes?

-- How can sustainability product innovation remain globally interoperable as jurisdictions adopt different regulatory approaches?
+• How can integration and innovation by businesses around emerging sustainability themes remain credible and internationally comparable as jurisdictions adopt different regulatory approaches?

-- Looking ahead, what will define the next wave of sustainability integration in capital markets over the next five years?
+• Looking ahead, what will define the next wave of sustainability innovation and integration in capital markets over the next five years?

 Moderator